abcarroll/uncurses/README.md

  * Windows and panels wrapped in their own respective objects/classes
  * Make sure all functions return consistent return values
  * More logic code to make common tasks easier
+ * Find out why x, y is typically reversed as y, x and if for none other than an arbitrary reason, reverse them back to the normal convention of x, y.

 ## Warning ##
 Both the PHP extension and Uncurses are currently expiramental.
 It's my goal that Uncurses will become a __consistent__ interface, meaning that even if the underlying PHP extension drastically changes, the Uncurses API will stay the same.
 However, I am still working on producing the first "release", so until then, expect drastic changes, including arbitrary method name changes.